GhumanNavneet/DP-200-Implementing-an-Azure-Data-Solution/instructions/dp-200-05_instructions.md

     - In the Basics details section, type in the following information

         - **Dedicated SQL pool name**: **DWDB**
+        - Performance Level: scroll the bar to left and set to **DW100c**
        - Leave all the other settings as default

     - Select **Review + Create** and select **Create**